alaframboise/geodev-devlab/README.md

 3. Labs
    * Part I: Create a mapping app with the ArcGIS Platform.
    * Part II: Extend your app with ArcGIS functionality.
-   * Part III: Challenge - Build a responsive web app with Calcite-Maps (Bootstrap).
+   * Part III: Challenge - Build a responsive web app with Calcite Maps (Bootstrap).

 NOTE: JavaScript developers will need a [codepen.io](https://codepen.io) account.